Maya Fukuda

-Maya Fukuda (福田 茉耶, Fukuda Maya) better known by her ring name Kiyoka Kotatsu (虎龍清花, Kotatsu Kiyoka) is a Japanese professional wrestler, former kickboxer and karateka signed to World Wonder Ring Stardom where she is a member of God's Eye.
+Maya Fukuda (福田 茉耶, Fukuda Maya), better known by her ring name Kiyoka Kotatsu (虎龍清花, Kotatsu Kiyoka), is a Japanese professional wrestler, actress, and former idol, kickboxer and karateka.
+She is signed to World Wonder Ring Stardom, where she is a member of God's Eye.
 She is also known for her tenure with Gleat and other promotions from the Japanese independent scene.

 Professional wrestling career

 Gleat (2021–2024)

 Fukuda made her professional wrestling debut in Gleat at GLEAT Ver.
 1 on July 1, 2021, where she fell short to Chihiro Hashimoto in an UWF Rules match.
 During her tenure with the promotion, she has only competed in UWF Rules bouts.
 Fukuda made her last appaearance in the promotion at GLEAT LIDET UWF Ver.
 4 on April 17, 2024, where she fell defeated Yura Suzuki.

 Fukuda made a one-time appearance in the GCW Bloodsport series of events, making her debut at Josh Barnett's Bloodsport Bushido on June 22, 2024, where she fell short to Konami.